-With all those nooks and crannies to strip, I’ll show you some new strategies in addition to the basics of stripping from our Stripping 101 course.
-You’re tools are pretty much the same though.
+It can be tricky stripping the cracks and crevices, but I’ll show you some new strategies in addition to the basics of stripping from our Stripping 101 course.
+Your tools are pretty much the same though.

 (contains affiliate links)